diegospd/pol/README.md

 * Deleting a node and its subtree.
 * Saving the tree to disk.
 * Undoing the last transformation to the tree.
-* The list of controls can be displayed by pressing `h`.
+* The complete list of controls can be displayed by pressing `h`.

 ## Build and run